 Child support in Oregon is something that comes up and help with is needed a great deal of the time.
-In the state alone, there are four-hundred fifty thousand single parents that must seek support from a non-custodial parent or pet owner.
+In the state alone, there are four-hundred fifty thousand single parents that must seek support from a non-custodial parent.
 For that reason, it becomes essential for individuals in the state to not only understand just what support is but also the resources available that can help them to make sure that they get the money that they need.
 The following discussion focuses on both.
 First, there is the discussion of the basic terminologies that are associated with child support in Oregon and elsewhere in the country.
 From there, then, a greater discussion on the nature of programs meant to help secure these payments is also included.
 Use this as your guide to understanding child support in Oregon more clearly but also to use as a guide for potential questions that may arise in your state or region if you are seeking child support help.

 What Is Child Support?